Exactly as huge physical malls have pushed out shops of narrow focus, eCommerce marketplaces do so towards unpretentious online stores today.

 Adding social sharing buttons is not enough.
-Think what can motivate them to share – offer bonuses, coupons, update their membership level in your marketplace, give free trial, implement a juicy affiliate/referral program, etc.
+Think what can motivate them to share – offer bonuses, coupons, update their membership level in your eCommerce marketplace, give free trial, implement a juicy affiliate/referral program, etc.

 Interestingly, virality spreads faster when you target groups where members have strong connection rather than individual customers.
 It works exactly like virus diseases in real life.
 Mark Zuckerberg started growing Facebook having met groups of students of several communities.

 Except for offers motivating your consumers to spread the word about your marketplace, ensure unmatched customer experience and create at least a few products or services that your buyers can’t help sharing.